cefriel/kg4di/docs/index.md

 ## Semantic Data Integration with Chimera

-This half-day tutorial introduces participants to **Chimera**, an open-source framework for building declarative, composable semantic data transformation pipelines on top of Apache Camel.
-The tutorial addresses the practical challenges of achieving data interoperability across heterogeneous sources using knowledge graphs as a unifying model.
+This half-day tutorial introduces participants to the practical challenges of achieving data interoperability across heterogeneous sources and to the advantages of an approach based on knowledge graphs.
+Considering a practical scenario in the mobility domain (the integration of public transport data with open knowledge from Wikidata), participants will learn how knowledge graphs can support data harmonisation and fusion.

-The session combines a conceptual introduction with a guided hands-on exercise.
+The session combines a conceptual introduction with a guided hands-on exercise using **Chimera**, an [open-source framework](https://github.com/cefriel/chimera) for building declarative and composable semantic data transformation pipelines.
 Participants will design and execute a complete data integration pipeline — from ingestion of structured data to RDF lifting, SPARQL-based enrichment and construction, and RDF lowering — using only YAML route definitions and declarative mapping templates.
-No application code is required.
+No programming experience is required.

-A mobility scenario (integration of public transport data with open knowledge from Wikidata) is used throughout as a running example to ground the concepts in a concrete, realistic setting.

 ---